by275/plex_autoscan/README.md

      },
      ```

-     _Note 1: The Google Drive path does not start with a forward slash (`/`).
-Paths in My Drive will start with just `My Drive/`. and paths in a Google Shareddrive will start with_ `teamdrive_name/`.

-     _Note 2: Foreign users of Google Drive might not see `My Drive` listed on their Google Drive.
-They can try using the `My Drive/...` path or see what the log shows and match it up to that.
-One example is `Mon\u00A0Drive/` for French users._

    - For example, if you store your files under Google Drive's My Drive Media folder (`My Drive/Media/...`) AND run Plex in a docker container, the server path mappings will look like this:

      ```json